prathusingh/gallery/README.md

 1. Microservices interact with each other using gRPC.
 2. Web and mobile client interact with microservices using GraphQL API gateway.

+Docker is userd for containerization of serivices.

+TypeScript is used in Frond End